1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 High-Calorie Snacks

-Nut butters spread on whole-grain toast
+Nut butter on whole-grain toast

 Trail mix with nuts and dried fruit